-See https://birc.au.dk/studies/vtpib/ for details on how to do this
+See http://birc.au.dk/studies/vtpib/ for details on how to do this

+Bioinformatics Research Centre

+BiRC > Studies > Vocational Training Projects in Bioinformatics

+- >> Profile

+- >> Personnel

+- >> News & Events

+- >> Activities

+- >> Research

+- >> Software

+- >> Studies

+- > Projects in Bioinformatics

+- Vocational Training Projects in Bioinformatics

+- Master's Thesis in Bioinformatics

+- >> Staff pages

+- BiRC ekspertliste

-■ birc.au.dk/studies/vtpib - ڭ • For students 🗸 For PhDs 🗸 For employees 🗸 Find 📢 🔍 Bioinformatics R esearch Centre The second secon BiRC > Studies > Vocational Trainin ng Projects in Bioinformatics Profile Vocational Training Projects in Personnel Bioinformatics News & Events A "Vocational Training Project in Bioinformatics" (VTPiB) is 10 ECTS project done in collaboration with a Activities company (see course description in the Course Catalogue), which is carried out in consultation with a project supervisor at BiRC and a project supervisor at the involved company.
-A VTPiB require that the student has Research established contact to a potential company and company supervisor.
+Vocational Training Projects in Bioinformatics

+A "Vocational Training Project in Bioinformatics" (VTPiB) is 10 ECTS project done in collaboration with a company (see course description in the Course Catalogue), which is carried out in consultation with a project supervisor at BiRC and a project supervisor at the involved company.
+A VTPiB require that the student has established contact to a potential company and company supervisor.
 If you are interested in doing a VTPiB, you should start by contacting Kasper Munch Terkelsen who is the VTPiB coordinator.

-Software Signing up for a project " Studies You sign up for a project VTPiB in the same manner as you sign up for a regular class, i.e. during the first Projects in Bioinformatics week of November, if you are doing a project in the Spring, or during the first week of May, if you are doing a project in the Fall.
-When you sign up, you can choose between different versions of VTPiB.
-This reflects Vocational Training Projects in Bioinformatics whether the VTPiB that you are signing up for is the 1st, 2nd, or 3rd VTPiB in your Study Program.
-Master's Thesis in Bioinformatics Working in a group: You can do a VTPiB in a group of up to three students.
-Each group member must sign up Staff pages for the VTPiB individually cf. above and each group member must make an individual contract cf. below (note in the contract that you are working in a group, and list your group members).
-The group hands in a single Code of conduct combined report and each group member has an individual oral exam cf. below.
-BiRC experts Project contract After you have signed up for a VTPiB, you must make a project contract in coordination with your supervisors.
+Signing up for a project

+You sign up for a project VTPiB in the same manner as you sign up for a regular class, i.e. during the first week of November, if you are doing a project in the Spring, or during the first week of May, if you are doing a project in the Fall.
+When you sign up, you can choose between "A", "B" and "C" versions of VTPiB.
+This reflects whether the VTPiB that you are signing up for is the (A) 1st, (B) 2nd, or (C) 3rd VTPiB in your Study program.

-As part of the project contract, you must attach a pdf-document describing the problem statement, activity plan, and supervision plan for you project, i.e. fill out the information and paragraphs on the next page, and attach it to your contract.
-Please use this template:
+Working in a group: You can do a VTPiB in a group of up to three students.
+Each group member must sign up for the VTPiB individually cf. above and each group member must make an individual contract cf. below (note in the contract that you are working in a group, and list your group members).
+The group hands in a single combined report and each group member has an individual oral exam cf. below.